sickboydroid/sickboydroid/README.md

 - 👋 Hi, I’m @sickboydroid
-- 👀 I’m interested in desktop GUI apps
+- 👀 I’m interested in DSA
-- 🌱 I’m currently learning javaFX
+- 🌱 I’m currently Dynamic Programming

 <!---
 sickboydroid/sickboydroid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.